There are essentially two ways to handle stress, and nearly everyone leans toward one way or the other. It's all about stress management.

 There are other things you can do to make yourself feel better that aren’t irrational and unhealthy.

-Here are some of the best options for handling stress, and remember that everyone and every situation will be different.
+Here are some of the best options for handling stress and pressure, and remember that everyone and every situation will be different.

 - Go for a walk outdoors